-MC was knocked from his bike during a triathlon training session in England and suffered complex, life-changing injuries.
+MC was knocked from his bike during a triathlon training session in England and sustained complex, life-changing injuries.
 After changing solicitors and instructing Stewarts, he secured significant compensation to meet his future needs.

 MC worked as a professional and was fulfilling his ambition of having his own business, which had been established four years earlier with his partner.
 The hours were incredibly demanding, but he loved his job, and the business was going from strength to strength.
 Despite his workload, MC was incredibly active and had regularly competed in triathlons and other fitness events for many years.
 He was training for an ironman in Europe and a local triathlon at the time of his accident.